Dimeben/meme-generator/README.md

 Objectives:
 * understand concept of form validation, and what can be validated on the client side before information is sent to the server.
-* use constraint validation in your html input attributes.
-* use constraint validation in CSS pseudo-selectors.
+* use CSS and html attributes as validation constraints.
 * use in-line back-end validation where appropriate.
-* design a UX
+* design an engaging and navigable UX with clear feedback

 Task:
 You need to write a typical **account creation form** for a fictional website (the purpose of which is delegated to your imagination, but think along the lines of Facebook or Twitter).